Chris Kirchner: Career

+Wire fraud and money laundering convictions

-In February 2023, Kirchner's home in Westlake, Texas was raided by the FBI, and he was charged with $20 million wire fraud for transferring company funds into his personal bank account while employed at Slync.io.
-The US Attorney for the Northern District of Texas alleged Kirchner had used the money to fund a "lavish lifestyle", including a $16m (£13.3m) private Gulfstream jet, a $495,000 (£410,000) luxury suite at a Dallas sports stadium, prestige cars including a Rolls-Royce, and membership of an exclusive Dallas-area golf club called the Vaquero.
+In February 2023, Kirchner's home in Westlake, Texas was raided by the FBI and he was charged with wire fraud for transferring $20 million in company funds to his personal bank account while employed at Slync.
+Leigha Simonton, the U.S. Attorney for the Northern District of Texas alleged Kirchner had used the money to fund a "lavish lifestyle", including a $16m private Gulfstream jet, a $495,000 luxury suite at a Dallas sports stadium, prestige cars including a Rolls-Royce, and membership of an exclusive Dallas-area golf club called the Vaquero.

+In January 2024 a federal jury in Texas convicted Kirchner of four counts of wire fraud and a further seven counts of money laundering, defrauding investors of at least $25 million.
+He was sentenced to 20 years in prison and ordered to pay over $65m in restitution.